Jiliohan/Jiliohan/README.md

 I aim to build human-centered products with just enough technology.

 ## About me 🚀
-I work in consulting as a product manager, leading enterprise AI initiatives and helping build LINKIT’s business in the US.
+I work in consulting as a product manager, leading enterprise AI initiatives and building LINKIT’s business in the US.

 My focus is on turning enterprise AI from strategy into working systems: defining the right problems, designing human-centered solutions, and building just enough technology to validate decisions and scale what works.
 I use GitHub to explore ideas, prototype AI agents, and pressure-test product thinking through code.